Ortimus/cnn-viz/README.md

 ## Requirements

 - Anaconda or Miniconda
-- See `environment.yml` for package dependencies
+- See `local_environment.yml` for package dependencies for conda

 ## Features